Beverly Cleary, beloved author who chronicled schoolyard scrapes and feisty kids, dies at 104

 Her mother, the former Mable Atlee, was an aspiring writer who headed west from Michigan in the early 1900s to teach.
 She founded a library in Yamhill, but the family relocated to Portland after losing the farm in an economic downturn.

-There, her father worked as a bank security guard but was laid off during the Depression, a traumatic experience for the young Mrs. Cleary that inspired a similar episode in “Ramona and Her Father” (1977).
+Her father worked as a bank security guard but was laid off during the Depression, a traumatic experience for the young Mrs. Cleary that inspired a similar episode in “Ramona and Her Father” (1977).

-“I sat filled with anguish, unable to read, unable to do anything,” she wrote in her first memoir, “A Girl From Yamhill” (1988), recounting the moment when she learned her father had been fired.
+“I sat filled with anguish, unable to read, unable to do anything,” she wrote in her memoir “A Girl From Yamhill” (1988), recounting the moment when she learned her father had been fired.
 “How could anyone do such a thing to my father, who was so good, kind, reliable, and honest?”

 Chickenpox and then smallpox kept Mrs. Cleary out of first grade for a time, and when she returned, she was placed with the least-proficient group of readers.
 She was in third grade when she finally started to grasp the fundamentals of reading.
 She recalled the moment it all came together: the rainy afternoon at home when she stumbled across Lucy Fitch Perkins’s children’s novel “The Dutch Twins.”